brakmic/IHaveNoClue/README.md

 The target arch is *Windows x64*.

+If you like to learn more about Rust and its ecosystem you can visit my <a href="https://rust.zeef.com/harris.brakmic" target="_blank">link-list</a>.

 **VS-Compiling and Cargo usage**

 Because there's currently no support for Rust's **Cargo** you have to manually create a proper *Cargo.toml* file and invoke